This post may contain affiliate links. Please read the disclosure policy to learn more.

 In addition to ready-to-use tofu, the following ingredients help to make this meatless soup great:

-These ingredients provide a touch of acid and an extra umami hit.
+- Umami – White wine vinegar and Worcestershire sauce provide acid and a hit of umami.
 For acid, you can substitute another vinegar (such as white vinegar or malt vinegar), or add a squeeze of lemon juice.
-And if you don’t have Worcestershire, Marmite works equally well.
+And if you’re strictly vegetarian/vegan rather than pescatarian like me, you can replace the Worcestershire sauce with Marmite or soy sauce instead.

 Vegetarian Chicken Noodle Soup Tips and Tricks

-Taste as you go!
+Taste as you go.
 Vegetable broths and bouillon cubes vary wildly in taste and quality, and some add more flavor than others.
 The same goes for dried herbs and spices.
 As you cook, continue to taste the broth and season as required.

 Do not overcook the pasta.
 Small pasta shapes cook very quickly anyway, and the pasta will continue to soften even after you’ve removed the pot from the heat.
-Cook just 4-5 minutes, or until pasta is barely tender.
+Cook just 4-5 minutes, or until barely tender.
 You don’t want mushy soup.

 Serving Vegetarian Chicken Noodle Soup